ampify-io/duda-docs/docs/page_speed_test.md

 :::note Summary

  Google's Page Preview tool provides a visual way to experience the increased speed of AMP pages.
 It compelements Google's <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">Page Speed Insights</a>, which does not take into considiration factors that facilitatae the AMP speed, leading to subpurb scores compaerd to reality.
+ The effect AMP has on your site is bast monitored via your Google Search Console's Core-Web-Vitals tab.

 :::
 <a href="https://storage.googleapis.com/duda-ampify-app/static%20marketing/AMP%20sped%20simulation.mp4"><img  width='600px' src={useBaseUrl('speedgif.gif')} /></a>